$84.00 – $169.00

 The ZZ Plant is one of our favorite PLANTZ.
 It might have something to do with the extensive use of the letter “Z”, but we love it.
 If you’re looking for a ‘get it, and (nearly) forget it’ plant, try this one.
 To keep its leaves glossy and shiny, there’s only a few things you need to know:

-Watering – This plant is a lite drinker, rarely requiring watering more than once a month.
+This plant is a light drinker, rarely requiring watering more than once a month.
 With proper sub-irrigation techniques, we’ve seen these plants thrive on 45-day watering intervals.
 Use your Soil Sleuth (probe).
 Check it every couple weeks.
 When it gets really dry, wait 2 more weeks and then water it thoroughly (and forget it for several more weeks).

 In an unofficial survey of PLANTZ staff, we’re not sure we’ve ever seen a bug on a ZZ.
-If one shows up, take a picture and send it to us as proof; then wipe it off with a rage or sponge soaked in mildly soapy solution.
+If one shows up, take a picture and send it to us as proof; then wipe it off with a rag or sponge soaked in a mild soapy solution.

 Like many in the Araceae family, the leaves and stems of the ZZ are toxic to animals (including humans), so do not ingest any part of the plant.
 And, we’ve just been informed that cats are actually animals too; so, if you have a cat (or dog, or any other pet), keep them away from the ZZ.